North Sheen railway station

-North Sheen railway station is in the London Borough of Richmond upon Thames, in southwest London, and is in Travelcard Zone 3.
+North Sheen railway station is in the London Borough of Richmond upon Thames, in southwest London, and is in London fare zone 3.
 The station, on the eastern edge of Richmond, is named after the North Sheen area which, in 1965, was absorbed by Kew.
 It is 9 mi 3 chain down the line from London Waterloo.

 It was opened by the Southern Railway on 6 July 1930.
 The station and all trains serving it are now operated by South Western Railway.

 North Sheen station serves the area between Mortlake and Richmond stations on the South Western Railway main line rail service.

 Footbridge

 North Sheen station is just off Manor Road, where there is a level crossing.
 Originally, the railway was planned to run through a narrow cutting, allowing Green Lane (as Manor Road was then called) to be carried over the railway by a road bridge.

 The station had a footbridge allowing access to the island platforms from both sides of the level crossing, but now only the northern half of that bridge remains.
 A new bridge, on the opposite side of the level crossing to the station, was opened in October 2013 after members of the public had been invited to submit designs.
 When the level crossing is closed, passengers wishing to gain access to the platforms from the south side of Manor Road have to use both bridges.